InfoSecGopNik/CTF/_posts/2024-09-01-web-explotation-first-steps.md

 <br>

 ## Flag #1: FIND THE HIDDEN FLAG #1
 The objective of this challenge will be to find the flag hidden somewhere in the application.
-If we apply what we have seen in Enumeration, one of the first things we could check would be the page source of our application or use web developer tools like Inspector to inspect and modify the front-end web elements.
+If we apply what we have seen in **Enumeration**, one of the first things we could check would be the **page source** of our application or use **web developer tools** like **Inspector** to inspect and modify the front-end web elements.
 Resulting in the first flag as part of a hidden comment.
 [imagen3]
 <br>